 The world of ecommerce and selling online has come a very long way in the past few years and there's more competition than ever.
 Chloë Thomas, of eCommerce MasterPlan, offers eight essential top tips to help you sell more online

-3. Choose the right website software.
+- Choose the right ecommerce software.
 There are so many different website options you can choose from it's important to pick the right one for your business.
 Most businesses are best off starting with a simple off the shelf option - like Shopify or WooCommerce.
-These are powerful systems which will do everything you need quickly and easily so you can focus on your marketing - getting people to the website to buy.
+These are powerful ecommerce systems which will do everything you need quickly and easily so you can focus on your marketing - getting people to the website to buy.

 - Take pride in customer service.The common factor of all the successful businesses I've interviewed on my podcast is that they are committed to providing their customers with a great service.
 And that does not just mean having nice people on the phone; it's about putting the needs of the customer in everything your business does - from the products, to the website, to the delivery.